 Furnace Making Banging Noise

-It’s not a great sign when your furnace is making a banging sound.
-It can mean a few things.
+It’s not a good thing when your furnace is making a banging sound.
+It could mean several things.

-Your ductwork can also create banging sounds when your furnace turns on, as the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace turns on, because the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise